wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 ## General-Purpose SDKs for Custom and Runtime Instrumentation

-General-purpose (Level 2) SDKs enable you to instrument critical areas in your code to send custom business metrics, histograms, and trace data to Wavefront.
+General-purpose SDKs (Level 2 SDKs) enable you to instrument critical areas in your code to send custom business metrics, histograms, and trace data to Wavefront.
 These SDKs are suitable for instrumenting entire applications, or for supplementing one or more framework-level SDKs in a microservice, where you might need to instrument functions that are not handled by any instrumented framework.
 [SDK languages.](#SDKlevels)

 Wavefront provides separate SDKs for 3 different areas of instrumentation.
 You can use any of these SDKs alone (for example, tracing only), or in combination with others (tracing, custom metrics, and runtime metrics):